itsmeakashgoyal/dotfiles/README.md

 ### Prerequisites

-- This dotfiles setup are tailored for both macOS and LinuxOS.
+- This dotfiles setup is tailored for both macOS and Linux.

 ### Installation